Telefunken FuBK

 The Telefunken FuBK (from the German Funkbetriebskommission for "Television Service Commission") is an electronic analogue television test card developed by AEG-Telefunken and Bosch Fernseh in West Germany as the successor to the monochrome T05 test card in the late-1960s and used with analogue 625-lines PAL broadcasts.

 Not as popular as the Philips PM5544, nevertheless it saw widespread use in West Germany (and later reunified Germany) and some other European, Asian, South American and African countries, and by a few commercial TV stations in Australia.

+Physical equipment

 The test card was generated electronically by several video-signal generators, including two variations of the Philips PM5644 generator (PM5644G/50 {PAL B/G} and PM5644G/70 {YCbCr}) and the Rohde & Schwarz SGPF-B3 (the Grundig VG 1001 test signal generator has a different pattern design, but is sometimes indicated as "FuBk" because it features similar test elements).
-It has also been used in conjunction with digital broadcasts by means of the PT5300 from Protelevision/DK Technologies.
+It has also been used in conjunction with digital broadcasts by means of the PT5300 from ProTeleVision/DK Technologies.